joe-speedboat/zimlet.com_zimbra_confidential_header/README.md

 4. Go to **Zimlets**.
 5. Click on **Install Zimlet**.
 6. Select the downloaded `com_zimbra_confidential_header.zip` file.
-7. Click on **OK** to install the Zimlet.
+7. Tick the "Flush Cache" checkbox.
-8. Reload the Zimbra server.
+8. Click on **OK** to install the Zimlet.

 ## Usage